-When my sons were young, their “go-to” gift to me was a three-pack of wooden spoons.
-I was always thrilled — I went through wooden spoons like some women go through pantyhose.
+When my sons were young, their “go-to” gift to me was a three-pack of wooden utensils.
+I was always thrilled — I went through wooden spoons like some women go through makeup.
 I used them for cooking and candy making, pushing things through other things, retrieving whatever had fallen between the stove and the wall, or letting little ones drum them on pots and pans.
 When they were old and stained they became paint stirrers, and I wrote on broken ones to label newly seeded garden rows.
-I still love the versatility and organic feel of wooden spoons; but now as a single person I no longer have need for a steady stream of them.
+I still love the versatility and organic feel of wooden spoons, but now as a single person I no longer have need for a steady stream of them.

-Some mothers have collections – maybe your mom collects pigs.
+Some mothers have collections.
+Maybe your mom collects pigs.
 She has pig statues and pig dishtowels and cute little concrete pigs in her garden.
 Every year since she first mentioned she loved them, somebody presented her with a pig or something adorned with pictures of pigs.
 Now, 300 little pigs have wrapped their curly little tails around her life.
 She secretly wishes she could send half of them to the closest donation site.
 But she doesn’t want to hurt anyone’s feelings – it just wouldn’t be mom-like.

 Now, I’m not saying this is true for every pig-collecting mother, or for anyone obsessed by her particular object of affection.
 By all means, if you know your mother would love having one more knick for her knack, go for it.
 But it might be better to ask her if she would like you to pack up some of those dust gatherers and take them out of her house.
 Better yet, sell them for her and give her the cash.
 Green is the new pig.